Categorisation of genetically modified products

-We define a GM product to have the same meaning as in the Gene Technology Act 2000.
+Our definition of GM product has the same meaning as in the Gene Technology Act 2000.
 That is, a GM product is a thing derived or produced from a genetically modified organism (GMO), other than a GMO itself.

-You must work out if your introduction meets the criteria for the exempted or reported categories by going through steps 1-6 of the categorisation guide.
-If your introduction does not meet the criteria for the exempted or reported categories, it will be an assessed introduction (unless you meet the criteria for a commercial evaluation authorisation.
+There are different criteria for each category and you must work out which one applies to your introduction by going through our categorisation guide, starting at 'Step 0: introductions that are in the listed category'.
+If your introduction does not meet the criteria for the listed, exempted or reported categories, it will be an assessed introduction (unless you meet the criteria for a commercial evaluation authorisation.

 There are no additional or different requirements to be aware of when working out your category of introduction, due to your chemical being a GM product.